chujiezheng/chat_templates/README.md

 # chat_templates

+**NOTICE: I may not update or maintain this repository actively, as I noticed that recent HF LLMs have usually implemented their chat templates in the `tokenizer_config.json` file.
+I am glad about this common practice and it will definitely facilitate out-of-box use of these powerful models.**

 This is a repository that includes proper chat templates (or input formats) for instruction-tuned large language models (LLMs), to support `transformers`'s `chat_template` [feature](https://huggingface.co/docs/transformers/chat_templating).
 If you are interested to include more chat templates, feel free to open a pull request

 If you find this repo useful, please kindly cite it: